 - Revisit and reflect on personal goals

-Day 3: How can I evaluate engineering design challenges and instruction?
+Day 3: How can I evaluate and modify engineering design challenges for my own instruction?

 - Compare engineering design diagrams (affordances and tradeoffs)

 - Engage in the fourth engineering design challenge (all content areas)

 - Dialogue with an engineer or engineering education guest speaker

 - Analyze the four completed engineering design challenges using the Knowles Engineering Complexity Rubric

 - Plan a content-based engineering design challenge to present to workshop participants

 Day 4: How will I teach and assess engineering design?